Permethrin

 • Hyperthermia (elevated body temperature) due to muscle activity

-• Tachypnea (rapid breathing) and dyspnea (difficulty breathing)
+• Tachypnea (accelerated breathing) and dyspnea (shortness of breath)

 • Cardiovascular disorders such as tachycardia (increased heart rate)

 In dogs, symptoms are generally milder and occur less frequently.
-However, at high doses or in particularly sensitive individuals, they can develop similar neurological symptoms as in cats.
+However, with high doses or in particularly sensitive individuals, they can develop similar neurological symptoms as in cats.

 Diagnosis

-The diagnosis of permethrin poisoning is primarily based on the history and clinical presentation.
-A detailed discussion with the pet owner is crucial to obtain information about possible sources of exposure.
+The diagnosis of permethrin poisoning is primarily based on the medical history and clinical presentation.
+A detailed conversation with the pet owner is crucial to obtain information about possible exposure sources.
 The following diagnostic steps are typical:

-1. History: Inquiring about recently applied antiparasitics, access to insecticides, or contact with treated animals.
-Owners should, if possible, bring the product packaging to identify the active ingredient.
+1. Medical history: Inquiring about recently applied antiparasitics, access to insecticides, or Contact with treated animals.
+Owners should bring the product packaging if possible to identify the active ingredient.

-2. Clinical Examination: Neurological assessment with special attention to muscle tremors, seizures, and other neurological deficits.
-The typical combination of hypersalivation, tremor, and seizures in a cat with known permethrin exposure is highly suspicious.
+2. Clinical examination: Neurological assessment with particular attention to Muscle tremors, Seizures, and other neurological deficits.
+The typical combination of hypersalivation, tremor, and Convulsions in a cat with known permethrin exposure is highly suspicious.

-• Elevated creatine kinase (CK) due to muscle damage from seizures
+• Elevated creatine kinase (CK) due to muscle damage resulting from Seizures

 • Slight elevations in liver enzymes